-And the truth is, I can read okay without glasses, if I move the book a bit further away from me, say half a metre or so.
+And the truth is, I can read perfectly well without glasses if I move the book a bit further away from me, say half a metre or so.

-So it was a pleasant surprise when I started reading the large print editions of Their Finest and The Zookeeper's Wife and discovered I didn't need to move the books away from me: They nestled comfortably, eye strain-wise, in what I'd call, a normal reading position.
+So it was a pleasant surprise when I started reading the large print editions of Their Finest and The Zookeeper's Wife and discovered I didn't need to move the books away from me.
+Both books nestled comfortably, eye strain-wise, in what I'd call a normal reading position.

 Admittedly, when I finished reading Their Finest and The Zookeeper's Wife and returned them to the library, it was a shock to pick up a normal-sized print book again.
 I tossed around the idea of loaning more large print editions from the library, but I've got such a pile of bedside books to get through, I decided the better option was to wear my glasses.

-Afterall, putting on glasses is only a small chore for the larger joy of reading!
+After all, putting on glasses is only a small chore for the large joy of reading!

 © 2017 Robert Fairhead